abdulafeezmoshood/E-commerce-Sales-Analytics/README.md

 # E-commerce-Sales-Analytics
-This is a comprehensive analysis of an e-commerce company that specializes on selling bikes to understand it's sales performance, customer demographics, and product trends.
+This is a business intelligence analysis of an e-commerce company that specializes on selling bikes to understand it's sales performance, customer demographics, and product trends.

 ### Tool:
 Power BI & DAX